mohuganda/safe_mama_mobile_flutter/README.md

 ## Contributing

-We welcome contributions to KHub Mobile!
+We welcome contributions to Safe Mama!
 Please follow these steps:

 1. Fork the repository
 2. Create a new branch: `git checkout -b feature/your-feature-name`